 As with most things related to photography, the answer is to know what each of these modes does.
 We start by understanding what a light meter does.
 Let’s look at what 4 of the most well-known camera metering modes do, and how you can use them.Read More »Light Metering Modes, and When to Use Them

-Camera equipment is sensitive to moisture and dust.
-When it comes to humidity, sustained high levels of humidity typically over 65-85% or more could damage your lenses and certain parts of your camera body.
-High humidity allows fungal spores to grow and spread on camera lenses, damaging them permanently.
+Your Camera & Lenses are sensitive to moisture and dust.
+When it comes to humidity, sustained high levels of humidity (typically 65-70% or more) could damage your lenses and certain parts of your camera body.
+High humidity also allows fungal spores to grow and spread on camera lenses, damaging them permanently.

 Amazon.com is one of the internet’s most popular stores.
 Their comprehensive collection of just about anything you could want to be coupled with a great… Read More »Amazon’s Top Digital SLR Cameras, Lenses & Books for 2008